 But Cupid pierces himself instead.
 He falls deeply in love and, despite mythical travails, eventually marries and deifies Psyche.

 The duo were extremely popular with sculptors.
 There are two sculptures by Antoino Canova in the Louvre.
 In Rome, you can visit Villa Farnesina, which has an entire frescoed Cupid and Psyche room by Raphael.
 It’s an exquisite Renaissance palace in Rome’s Trastevere neighborhood.

 Here are some extra goodies that I couldn’t resist photographing:

 Practical Guide & Tips for Visiting the Capitoline Museums

 Address: Piazza del Campidoglio 1.
 The entrance and ticket office are in the building on your right after you climb the stairs.
 The museum is in the center of Rome, a very short walk from the Roman Forum or Piazza Venezia.

 Entry fee: 15 euros.
 The audio guide (which is worth it) is 6 euros.
 You’ll need to leave your passport or license as security.
 You can also purchase tickets online to avoid the queue at the ticket office in high season.
 Free on the first Sunday of each month.

 Hours: Daily 9:30 am to 7:30 pm

-If you'd like to visit the Capitoline Museum, pin it for later.
+If you’d like to visit the Capitoline Museums in Rome, pin it for later.